 The County has retained Piper Jaffray & Co./Seattle-Northwest Division, Seattle, Washington, as financial advisor (the "Financial Advisor") in connection with the preparation of the County's financing plans and with respect to the authorization and issuance of the Bonds.
 The Financial Advisor is not obligated to undertake and has not undertaken to make any independent verification or to assume responsibility for the accuracy, completeness, or fairness of the information contained in this Official Statement.
 The Financial Advisor is a full service investment banking firm that provides financial advisory and underwriting services to state and local governmental entities.
-While under contract to the County, the Financial Advisor may not participate in the underwriting of any County debt.
+While under contract to the County, the Financial Advisor may not participate in the underwriting of any County debt

-Purchaser of the Bonds
+Purchasers of the Bonds

-The Bonds are being purchased by Citigroup Global Markets Inc. at a price of \$56,692,271.30, and will be reoffered at a price of \$56,869,736.30.
-The Purchaser may offer and sell the Bonds to certain dealers (including dealers depositing Bonds into investment trusts) and others at prices lower than the initial offering prices and yields set forth on page i of this Official Statement, and such initial offering prices and yields may be changed from time to time by the Purchaser.
+The 2016A Bonds are being purchased by Citigroup Global Markets Inc. at a price of \$26,147,134.68, and will be reoffered at a price of \$26,213,531.25.
+The 2016B Bonds are being purchased by J.P.
+Morgan Securities LLC at a price of \$2,570,614.62, and will be reoffered at a price of \$2,575,000.00.
+The Purchaser of either Series of the Bonds may offer and sell such Series to certain dealers (including dealers depositing Bonds into investment trusts) and others at prices lower than the initial offering prices and yields set forth on page i of this Official Statement, and such initial offering prices and yields may be changed from time to time by such Purchaser.
 After the initial public offering, the public offering prices and yields may be varied from time to time.